Skip to content

 Worked example: per-group JVM flag injection

-The shortest motivating use case.
-A daemon module that adds GC logging to the lobby and heap-dump-on-OOM to bedwars, applied on every host without per-host config:
+The shortest motivating case — a Module that adds GC logging to lobby and heap-dump-on-OOM to bedwars, on every host, with no per-host config:

 public final class JvmFlagsModule implements DaemonModule {